hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 The above client shows _"index()"_ running once.

+And we can see these clients on the Management Center.

 ![Image of Hazelcast management center with clients][Screenshot26]

-Remember, clients don't show by default.
+Remember, clients details don't show by default.
 These ones are visible as we've set `hazelcast.client.statistics.enabled` to "_true_" in the client's `hazelcast-client.xml` file.